DouweM/homebridge-unifi-occupancy/README.md

 The easiest way to install and configure this plugin is via [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x).

-Alternatively, add `homebridge-unifi-occupancy` to your Homebridge `package.json` and add the following
+Alternatively, add `homebridge-unifi-occupancy` to your Homebridge `package.json` and add the following to `config.json`:

 ```json
 {